NYC pays ex-fast-food worker $437,000 to settle Big Mac glass case

-NEW YORK, Nov 21 (Reuters) - A former McDonald’s worker accused and later cleared of putting glass shards in a police officer’s hamburger will be paid a $437,000 settlement by the city of New York, authorities said on Friday.
+NEW YORK (Reuters) - A former McDonald’s worker accused and later cleared of putting glass shards in a police officer’s hamburger will be paid a $437,000 settlement by the city of New York, authorities said on Friday.

 Albert Garcia, who was working the grill at a McDonald’s in the Bronx, was arrested in 2005 after New York Police Officer John Florio accused him of putting broken glass in his Big Mac, Garcia’s attorney said.